 Djúpalónssandur or the Black Lava Pearl Beach is a beautiful place to visit, like so many other of the many sights on the Snæfellsnes peninsula.
 It is like stepping into a lava wonderland.

-I have written a travel-guide in chronological order in 5-parts on the Snæfellsnes peninsula.
+I have written a travel-guide in chronological order in 5-parts about the Snæfellsnes peninsula.
 But since Djúpalónssandur is one of the major attractions on the peninsula I thought it deserved a special travel-blog.

 It is just a short drive from the main road to Djúpalónssandur, and you can leave your car in the parking lot just above Djúpalónssandur.
 You reach the beach by walking down Nautastígur path - the Path of the Bull.